Liu Zhenli (footballer): Club career

 On 7 January 2016, Liu transferred to Chinese Super League side Shandong Luneng.

+On 18 January 2025, Liu was retired from professional football and became the goalkeeping coach of Qingdao Hainiu.

 International career

 His impressive performances at the end of the 2007 season saw him called into the Football at the 2008 Summer Olympics – Men's tournament squad where he was second choice goalkeeper.
-At the tournament he played in the final group game against Brazil which China lost 3-0 as they were knocked out in the group stages.
+At the tournament he played in the final group game against Brazil which China lost 3–0 as they were knocked out in the group stages.